Skip to content

 How can I lower my biological age?

-There are a variety of methods and strategies to reduce biological age.
-Some of them are based on giving up certain habits or changing your lifestyle.
-Oliver Zolman has also compiled scientific figures on this.
+There are numerous methods and strategies for reducing biological age.
+Some of them involve giving up certain habits or making lifestyle changes.
+Oliver Zolman has also compiled scientific data on this topic.

-According to experts, the non-smoker's life compared to smoking, can extend life by up to 12 years. sports and exercise would potentially extend life by 8 years.
-Further measures include a low-calorie diet (e.g. the Fast), a healthy BMI between 18.5 and 22.5 and, paradoxically, according to a study, also the consumption of half a glass of wine due to the polyphenols it contains.
+According to experts, the non-smoker life compared to smoking, extend life by up to 12 years.
+Sports and exercise would potentially extend life by 8 years.
+Further measures include a low-calorie diet (e.g. the Fast), a healthy BMI between 18.5 and 22.5 and, paradoxically, according to a study, the consumption of half a glass of wine also has a positive effect due to the polyphenols it contains.

-One of the potentially interesting ingredients in (red) wine is the so-called resveratrolIt should be noted, however, that the correlation between longevity and moderate wine consumption was not always reproducible in follow-up studies.
+One of the potentially interesting ingredients in (red) wine is the so-called ResveratrolHowever, it should be noted that the correlation between longevity and moderate wine consumption was not always reproducible in subsequent studies.

 For powder fans and capsule lovers - Trans-Resveratrol from MoleQlar is there for everyone.